Army Medical Logistics Command supports COVID-19 response in Europe with ventilators, hospital equipment

 The additional patient beds also allow LRMC to increase its patient holding capacity, he said.

-As of April 9, global COVID-19 cases surpassed 1.5 million, with nearly 90,000 deaths attributed to the disease that has spread around the world.
+As of April 9, global COVID-19 cases surpassed 1.5 million, with over 90,000 deaths attributed to the disease that has spread around the world.

 USAMMA is a direct reporting unit to the Army Medical Logistics Command.
 AMLC’s mission is to project and sustain medical materiel capabilities and data in order to build and enable readiness for the Army and Joint Forces across the full spectrum of operations.